Denver Healthcare Fraud Defense Lawyers

 Q: What steps are involved in defending against a federal healthcare fraud investigation?

-When facing a federal fraud investigation, the first critical step is to intervene in the investigation as soon as possible.
-The investigators and prosecutors need to know that you are represented by counsel; and, at Oberheiden, P.C., there are additional steps we can take to quickly gather information about the investigation and begin working toward a favorable resolution.
-In broad terms, our approach to defending Denver-area clients in investigations involves:
+When under investigation for federal fraud, the first critical step is to intervene as soon as possible.
+Investigators and prosecutors need to know you are represented by counsel.
+We take steps to quickly gather information and begin working toward a favorable resolution.
+In broad terms, our approach to defending Denver-area clients involves:

 - Early intervention in the investigation